-Two issues that manifest across many of the goals and indicators are climate and equity.
-To highlight these connections the icons below appear next to the goals and indicators throughout the report.
-A full discussion of the crosscutting themes is in Section VI: A Framework for Sustainability.
-FT BIODIVERSITY AND ECOSYSTEM Dimension 1: Biodiversity and Ecosystem Services Goal New Jersey's mosaic of natural, agricultural, and developed landscapes supports their full complement of species and genetic biodiversity.
+VI.
+Goal Assessments supported by Indicator Data and Analysis Dimension 1: Biodiversity and Ecosystem Services Goal New Jersey's mosaic of natural, agricultural, and developed landscapes supports their full complement of species and genetic biodiversity.
 There are sufficient areas of land, coast, and sea maintained and managed to provide necessary ecosystem services and permanent, seasonal, and transient habitats for New Jersey's species to survive in place, migrate and, over the long term, adapt and evolve.